difffuse/procedural-interiors-documentation/docs/installation/download-install.md

 ## Next Steps

-Once installed, proceed to [configure your preferences](preferences) for optimal workflow integration.
+Once installed, proceed to [configure your preferences](preferences)